merkouris148/adaptation-procedure-misinformation-games/readme.md

 #### Leaves

 The application can print a catalogue of the leaf nodes with the argument `-l`.
 Note that each node of the adaptation tree contains a label (or *pointer*, see Wikipedia [here](https://en.wikipedia.org/wiki/Pointer_(computer_programming))).
-Two nodes, may have a label to the *same* misinformation game.
+Two nodes may have a label to the *same* misinformation game.

 ```python
         ## Leaves ##